Information for participants

 8.15am to 8.45am

-Alternative Liquidity Facility (ALF) Thursday (once per week) Until 1pm
+Alternative Liquidity Facility (ALF) Thursday Until 1pm

 Schedule of Indexed Long-Term Repo operations